The Complete Destination Wedding Guide (2026)

 Do guests pay their own way to destination weddings?

-Generally, yes — guests cover their own flights and accommodation.
-Most couples provide ample notice (12+ months), negotiate room blocks at reduced rates, and sometimes contribute toward welcome dinners or excursions.
-It's considered acceptable; guests who can't attend should not be made to feel guilty.
+Generally yes.
+Guests cover their own flights and accommodation.
+Most couples provide ample notice (12+ months), negotiate room blocks at reduced rates, and sometimes contribute toward welcome dinners.
+Guests who can't attend should never be made to feel guilty.

 What's the best destination for a small destination wedding?

-For intimate weddings (under 30 guests), Tulum, Santorini, and Bali offer the most stunning venues without the mass-resort feel.
-For elopements (just the two of you), Hawaii's coastal cliffs, Santorini's caldera, and Tulum's cenotes are among the world's most spectacular settings.
+For intimate weddings (under 30 guests), Tulum, Santorini, and Bali offer stunning venues without the mass-resort feel.
+For elopements, Hawaii's coastal cliffs, Santorini's caldera, and Tulum's cenotes are among the world's most spectacular settings.

 Financial Disclaimer